 Founded in 2002, The Wright Brothers Institute (WBI) is a cutting-edge center for innovation and technology commercialization.
-WBI provides breakthrough solutions to US Air Force’s most complex initiatives by leveraging resident experts, unique facilities, disruptive innovation processes and extensive networks.
+WBI provides breakthrough solutions to US Air Force’s most complex initiatives by leveraging resident experts, unique facilities, disruptive innovation processes, and extensive networks.

 WBI drives defense and commercial market solutions through exceptional innovation leadership.
-For example: they developed and presented an “IP 101” training class directed at Air Force Research Laboratory (AFRL) scientists and engineers (S&Es).
+For example, they developed and presented an “IP 101” training class directed at Air Force Research Laboratory (AFRL) scientists and engineers (S&Es).
 The training served to educate S&Es about the purpose, importance, and procedures for patenting inventions.
-The more quickly inventions and new technology becomes licensable, the faster that technology can transition to outside development companies and groups.
+The more quickly inventions and new technology become licensable, the faster that technology can transition to outside development companies and groups.

 AFRL S&Es are researchers and inventors trained in technology, but they are often not well-versed in writing good patents and securing licensing deals.
 Both aspects are an important part of taking research out of the lab and putting it into the hands of a manufacturer or developer.
 Faster development of the technology hastens transition back to the battlefield on behalf of the warfighter.

 In November of 2018, then Executive Director; Les McFawn, decided the organization could benefit by adding to its already positive culture, more emphasis on leadership.
 He desired to have his key leaders be more effective at leading WBI associates internally and externally.
 Les hoped to help his entire organization see the need for greater leadership and that everyone could be a leader, no matter what their job title might be.